leolabs/read-json-log/README.md

-  -m, --module <module>      Only shows logs from the given module (default: []) -n, --not-module <module>  Hides logs from the given module (default: []) -f, --filter <message>     Filters out logs where the message contains the given string (default: []) -h, --help                 display help for command
+  -m, --module <module>      Only shows logs from the given module (default: []) -n, --not-module <module>  Hides logs from the given module (default: []) -f, --filter <message>     Filters out logs where the message contains the given string (default: []) --shallow                  Only show the first level of data keys -h, --help                 display help for command
 ```